 It is not just the elephants at risk, Malawi also boasts the 5th highest deforestation rate in the world.
 It is up to the scouts to protect their forest and that means cracking down on the charcoal traders.
 Here wildlife scouts have arrested three people after an overnight mission including a gruelling ascent up a mountainous ridge to an area where they had noticed the tell-tale smoke.

-Mauled to death by poachers’ dogs, a wildlife scout at Kuti reserve berries the Nyala before its poacher can locate the carcass and harvest it for meat.
-Its being berried as a statement to the people of Malawi that they need to understand that it’s a criminal offence to poach, poverty and hunger are no longer tolerated as excuses to poach.
+Mauled to death by poachers’ dogs, a wildlife scout at Kuti reserve buries the Nyala before its poacher can locate the carcass and harvest it for meat.
+It's being buried as a statement to the people of Malawi that they need to understand that it’s a criminal offence to poach, poverty and hunger are no longer tolerated as excuses to poach.
 Malawi is making a stand against wildlife crime whatever the reason.

 A great tusker, elephants with tusks so large they would reach to the ground, and beingdriven to extinction in Malawi.
 The number of elephant tusks in this single Government stock pile room equal if not exceed the remaining elephants in Malawi.
 At time of writing the President is deciding whether to give the go ahead for a burn of the country’s ivory stockpile, I hope to update this description concluding that the Ivory this official is surrounded by no longer exists.